Japan's factories extend output declines in December as recovery stalls

 The output slowdown may fan worries that the world’s third-largest economy has failed to secure a firm footing after last year’s sharp recession as businesses are pressured by a wider, local state of emergency covering parts of the country, including Tokyo.

-Separate data showed the average number of available jobs per applicant for 2020 saw its biggest decline in 45 years, while the December jobless rate held steady from the previous month.
+Separate data showed the average number of available jobs per applicant for 2020 saw its biggest decline in 45 years, while the average jobless rate last year rose for the first time in 11 years.

 Official data released on Friday showed factory output declined 1.6% in December, as falling production of general machinery and cars offset strength in inorganic and organic chemicals manufacturing.